-Create the right environment
+Creating the right environment

-Bring your values alive in everyday behaviour
+Bringing values alive in everyday behaviour

-Engage people in creating your future
+Engaging people in creating your future

-People engage with what they create, so sharing information and including others in decision making brings them with you.
+People engage with what they create, so sharing information and including them in decision making brings them with you.
 Conversations have more resonance when they engage people, so they should be inclusive in feel and tone, rather than transactional.
-Leaders’ style of conversation should invite dialogue and ongoing exchange of ideas, embracing human qualities like empathy and warmth while being outcome oriented.
+Leaders’ style of conversation should invite dialogue and an ongoing exchange of ideas, embracing human qualities like empathy and warmth while being outcome oriented.

-Focus on the quality of the conversation
+Focusing on the quality of conversations

 Time spent engaging with people should be purposeful, with attention given to the quality of the conversations, not how much time it takes.
-Consider the difference in impact of listening to someone for 5 minutes in an attentive, focused way, to spending 15 minutes where your attention is really on the time this person is taking up, not what they are saying.
+Consider the difference in impact of listening to someone for 5 minutes in an attentive, focused way to spending 15 minutes where your attention is really on the time this person is taking up, not what they are saying.

-Make conversations central to the way you work, not incidental.
+Making conversations central to the way you work, not incidental.